cfinst/cfinst.github.io/_modals/contribution-limits-about.md

 ---
 layout: modal
-modal: howto-contribution-limits
+modal: about-contribution-limits
-title: How to use this page
+title: About Contribution Limits
 ---

 Many states limit how much a donor may contribute to a political campaign.
 About